openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

-Savanna Installation Guide
+Sahara Installation Guide
 ==========================

 We recommend you install in a way that will can keep your system in a consistent state.
-Ways we recommend to install Savanna are:
+Ways we recommend to install Sahara are:

 * Install via `Fuel <http://fuel.mirantis.com/>`_